robots.txt ??? ??

 Disallow:

-This file first disallows all robots like we did above, and then explicitly lets the Googlebot (User-agent: Googlebot) have access to everything (Disallow:).
+This file first disallows all robots like we did above, and then explicitly lets the Googlebot (

 If you’re not sure whether you’ve written your robots.txt file correctly, you can use Google’s Webmaster Tools to check your robots.txt file or write a new one.